Henry Nicholas Greenwell: Life

-He became successful growing Oranges to send to the expanding California market.
+Greenwell became successful growing Oranges to send to the expanding California market.
 However, in 1866 the crop was destroyed by blight, so he looked to diversify.

 In 1867 on what would be a circumnavigation of the earth, he visited New Zealand and returned to England to visit family.
 On his return he picked up a new variety of Oranges in Brazil, and ideas for other potential crops.
 He also met his future wife on the voyage.

 Greenwell married Elizabeth Caroline Hall (1841–1934) 9 April 1868 and had six sons, four daughters, and 23 grandchildren.
 The new crop being grown in this area was coffea, the tree bearing the fruit made into "beans" for coffee.
 The first trees were brought to the Kona area by missionaries at nearby Kahikolu Church in the late 1820s.

 The few earlier attempts had uneven results, but the Greenwell brand developed a reputation for consistent quality for Kona coffee.

 Greenwell served as Collector of Customs at the port at Kealakekua Bay, and as Postmaster and area School Superintendent.

 A stone building was built just south of the wooden house, in the traditional land division (ahupuaʻa) known as Kalukalu (for a type of grass that grows there).

 The oranges continued to be mentioned by travelers through the area.

 Isabella Bird, who knew Dora in England, visited the Greenwells in 1873.
 Greenwell's coffee was honored at the 1873 World's Fair in Vienna.
 In 1876 Greenwell provided coffee as part of the Centennial Exposition in Philadelphia, Pennsylvania.

 The Greenwell family traded in sheep skins and dairy products, eventually using the profits to buy more land in the area.
 Coffee only grows in a narrow elevation band, so drier areas above the usual cloud cover were used as pasture land for cattle, sheep, and horses.

 Early in 1879, the royal physician Georges Phillipe Trousseau sold all of his holdings in Kona to Greenwell.

 Other lands were purchased from the family of missionary John Davis Paris.